CSonTi04/mentoring-moduilt/README.md

 **Reference Repository**: This project is based on the training materials from [Training360's DDD Training Repository](https://github.com/Training360/javax-ddd-training-2025-09-29).

+### Architectural Evolution Note

+> **⚠️ Pivot Decision (2025-09-30)**: After this commit, the **courses aggregate** will be responsible for handling **jelentkezések (registrations)**, not just announcing courses.
+This architectural decision was made to save development time and simplify the domain model for the POC.
+In a production system, registrations might warrant their own bounded context and aggregate.

 ### Key Architectural Concepts Demonstrated

 - **Hexagonal Architecture**: Clear separation between business logic and external concerns